Carlos Marighella: 1969 kidnapping of the United States Ambassador

 In September 1969, ALN members kidnapped the U.S. ambassador Charles Burke Elbrick in a coordinated move with the Revolutionary Movement 8th October (Movimento Revolucionário 8 de Outubro – MR-8).
 The group was responsible for several executions as well.

-Death
+Assassination

 After a series of successful robberies and kidnappings, the police force was determined to eliminate him.
 He was shot by police at an ambush at 8:00 pm on 4 November 1969 at 800 Alameda Casa Branca, São Paulo.
 This ambush was organized by police deputy Sérgio Paranhos Fleury, known for his work inside DOPS.

 Marighella was buried at Cemitério Público da Quinta dos Lázaros, a cemetery in Salvador, Bahia.
 His tombstone was designed by architect Oscar Niemeyer, and is the only grave monument designed by the architect.
 It bears a quote from Marighella: "I didn't have time to be afraid" (Não tive tempo para ter medo).